 Members Mural Arts Program Trolley Tour

-Join us for a Members-only trolley tour of selected murals from City of Philadelphia Mural Arts Program.
+Members joined for a Members-only trolley tour of selected murals from City of Philadelphia Mural Arts Program.
 The murals and themes explored on this tour deal with sports and athletic figures, all in the spirit of the Museum’s special exhibition, Chasing Dreams: Baseball and Becoming American.

 Members Quarterly Book Club